I develop web applications and APIs using Django and React

 A powerful yet friendly single-zone energy simulation application for architects and engineers.
 The desktop application integrates with EnergyPlus, WINDOW7 and Radiance to perform energy and daylighting simulations.
 Output is rendered in carefully laid out graphs and visualizations.

-My cross-platform desktop application that makes sketching and diagramming fun.
-You should try it.
+My cross-platform desktop application that made sketching and diagramming fun.

 A cross-platform desktop application for analyzing data gathered by the SensorSuitcase suite of tools.
 SensorSuitcase was a joint project between Lawrence Berkeley National Laboratory and Pacific Northwest National Laboratory.
 I built the desktop analysis program for LBNL, shown above.

 The Sensor Suitcase project was awarded the 2020 Federal Laboratory Consortium Award for Excellence in Technology Transfer.

 A cross-platform desktop application for traffic engineers to configure diagrams for lectures and training.

 Environmental Building Science

 - “COMFEN 3.0: Evolution of an Early Design Tool for Commercial Facades and Fenestration Systems.”
 Selkowitz, Stephen E., Robin Mitchell, Maurya McClintock, D. McQuillen, Andrew McNeil, and Mehry Yazdanian.
 BESS Conference 2011.
 Pomona, CA, 2011.

 Articles for Environmental Design & Construction magazine

 - “The U.S. Answers the Green Building Challenge”